Nightinggale/ModCheck/README.md

 Note: if the mod in question is not loaded, this check will return true and will not give any error.
 The reason is that it should work with the case where the requirements is "if you use both mods, this is the order, but you can use either as a standalone".
 If you want both order and require the mod to be loaded, then use both isModLoaded and loadOrder.

 ### isVersion
+Will pass if targetVersion of modName is the same or newer than version.

+Tag: version (mandatory)

+This is the version string from the oldest version you will accept for your mod to work.

+### isModSyncVersion
-Will pass if version of modName is the same or newer than version.
+Will pass if ModSync version of modName is the same or newer than version.

 Tag: version (mandatory)